 First of all, let’s get our definitions straight.
 The Cambridge Dictionary defines a sabbatical as “a period during which an employee can take time away from work to study or travel”.

-In this article, we’re talking specifically about the process of requesting sabbatical leave from work, that is, an agreement for a period of time off for travel (or other personal development) after which you hope to return to the same job.
+In this article, we’re talking specifically about the process of requesting sabbatical leave from work, that is, an agreement for a period of time off for travel (or another kind of personal development) after which you hope to return to the same job.

 How long is a sabbatical?